lucien2k/sonoff-python/README.md

 I have tested in Python 2 and Python 3, however as we all know there may be some library weirdness.

 I mainly put this together for my own use, I have learned a little about how the Sonoff kit works but for support it might be better to look at the library Peter Buga put together.
 I'm happy to look at any issues though.

+## Troubleshooting

+### Ewelink registration for 4 channel switches
+The Sonoff switches have one of the most non-intuitive installation processes I have encountered.
+For registering my 4 channel switch I had to hold one of the buttons until it flashed quick, quick slow, then hold a second time until it rapidly flashed in a constant pattern.
+I did not see the ITEAD-xx access point until it rapidly flashed.

+Once it is rapidly flashing and your device is connected to the ITEAD-xx network, choose the Compatible Pairing Mode (AP) option, then press Next.
+This looks like a help page, but it is actually a fourth option (and the one you want!!)